How a Delaware Statutory Trust Works

 So, how do smaller, independent investors tap into the benefits of institutional-grade commercial real estate?
 A Delaware Statutory Trust is an increasingly popular option.
 This investment vehicle gives individual investors an opportunity to acquire passive ownership in an institutional-quality asset with a comparatively low minimum investment cost.

-This investment structure comes with many advantages, including tax benefits, income potential, the opportunity to buy ownership in an institutional-quality asset and—perhaps most notably—DSTs are eligible for 1031 exchanges.
-As 1031 replacement properties, DST properties often include multi-family apartments, essential net-lease retail, self-storage, net-lease medical offices, industrial properties, and senior housing.
+The DST ownership structure comes with many advantages, including tax benefits, income potential, the opportunity to buy ownership in an institutional-quality asset and—perhaps most notably—DSTs are eligible for 1031 exchanges.

 Nearly all commercial real estate property types are held as DST properties, including the four major property types—multifamily, office, industrial and retail—as well as niche property types, like senior housing, medical office and self-storage.

-DST properties are typically institutional-grade assets with competitive income potential.
+DST real estate is typically comprised of institutional-grade assets with competitive income potential.
 Due to the large purchase price of typically $30 million to $100 million, these assets would otherwise be unattainable for a typical individual investor, but are accessible through the fractional ownership offered by a DST.

 Although DSTs can own multiple properties, they typically focus on a single property type.
 To diversify across different property types, an investor can invest in multiple DSTs.